 Overall, both are fairly evenly priced; the WaterRower does have higher-end options, but considering the fact that rowers using water, by nature, tend to be more expensive, I was impressed by the price points.
-However, be aware that Waterrower is currently not available on Amazon; you’ll have to order from their site.

 The flywheel determines so many things from how the rowing machine operates, to how the workouts run.
 While I personally love the smoothness and quiet of a water rowing machine, some may have a different preference.

 The WaterRower of course operates with a flywheel that runs on water.
 The water resistance is something I truly love, without jerking motions you can get with other flywheels.
 At its best, it performs more smoothly, with quiet even resistance.

 The Concept 2 Rower is fan-based, a traditional air-based rower.
 I appreciate the ability to adjust resistance levels, though it definitely is not as smooth or quiet as the WaterRower.
 The fan itself can run a little loud with some models.